mjd119/Final-Project-CMPINF-0010/README.md

 This project is written by Ben Team 9.

+Group members are listed alphabetically by first name.

 - Andrea Jiang (anj108)
 - Jessica Flynn (jmf224)
 - Matthew Dodson (mjd119)